** The Freedom Park Trail is a rugged terrain, so it is advisable for visitors to proceed with caution while hiking along the trail.**

-Perched atop the steep hill at Freedom Park, located next to Interstate 70, Exit 301 at steep hill, on loan from the Smithsonian Institute, is the atomic cannon (M65), known as "Atomic Annie."
+Perched atop the steep hill at Freedom Park, located next to Interstate 70, Exit 301, on loan from the Smithsonian Institute, is the atomic cannon (M65), known as "Atomic Annie."

-Only eight cannons remain today on display throughout the United States.
+Only seven cannons remain today on display throughout the United States.

 The park also features several World War II era howitzers and an obsolete command track vehicle.